-Catholic Recipe: Twelfth Day Cake
+Catholic Recipe: Twelfth Night Cake I

 In some lands long ago, children set out to meet the three Kings with cakes and figs, and hay for the camels; in our day in some countries they still take their gifts to the church and lay them before the altar rail.